Medically reviewed by Kristin Hall, FNP

 When using retinoids, be sure to also use a hydrating moisturizer to try to avoid side effects.
 In rare cases, topical retinoids can cause sensitivity to sunlight, swelling, blistering or stinging and acne or eczema flare-ups, according to the FDA.

-Retinol is gentler, so while its benefits are less potent, retinol products may be one solution for people with sensitive skin types.
+Retinol, so while its benefits are less potent, retinol products may be one solution for people with sensitive skin types.

 For those using tretinoin or other prescription retinoids, a dermatologist or healthcare professional can help you ease into a regular dose.